 From famous signs to mesmerising exhibitions, Melbourne’s neon scene is fully lit.
 Take these glowing recommendations for your next city visit.
-Opening hours may differ right now, so be sure to check with the business directly before visiting.

 Things are popping at Chef David, and we’re not just talking about his fiery Asian-fusion cuisine.
 The OTT neon decor is more than a match for the nitro sashimi.
 Follow the electric blue stairs leading up to the namesake sign.
 Inside, discover a moody world of spotlit installations, metallic tiles and neon statements.
 See if you can nab the booth drenched in red by the sign that spells David.